slcp/stryker-runner/README.md

 - Context Menu

-Run Stryker tests against a selected block of code (line range) in the editor.
+Run Stryker tests against a selected block of code (line range) in the editor from:

+- Context Menu

 ## Extension Settings